dniminenn/goscan/README.md

 # goscan

 ## Overview
 Goscan is a network scanner using ICMP to detect hosts.
-The CLI tool scans network interfaces, and the server provides a web interface for network data visualization.
+The CLI tool scans network interfaces, and the server provides a web interface for enumerating alive hosts.

 ## Build
 - CLI tool: `go build ./cmd/goscan.go`